Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Sometimes, you have to take the call.
 You know it’s a debt collector, but you don’t know what to say, do, or offer.
 Chapter 5 spells out how to take control of the collection process.
 Collectors must follow certain rules, and if you know the rules, you’ll feel more confident in dealing with a stressful situation.
 The Fair Debt Collection Practices Act (FDCPA) regulates what collectors can and can’t do.
 In general, this law protects you from abuse and threats.
 For example, a collector can’t threaten an action that it can’t or doesn’t intend to take, can’t make harassing calls, and can’t use abusive language.
 When you know your rights and insist on being treated fairly, you can negotiate a payment schedule that fits your budget.
 If you need help coming up with a workable plan, you can always ask a credit counselor for assistance.

 Chapter 5 offers solutions that work.
-From how to handle calls and threatening letters to how to craft a repayment proposal, we walk you through how to keep a small collection annoyance from becoming a major and upsetting life event.
+From how to handle calls and threatening letters to how to craft a repayment proposal, I walk you through how to keep a small collection annoyance from becoming a major and upsetting life event.

 Weathering a Major Crisis